mdshw5/fastqp/README.md

 - Works with (gzipped) FASTQ, SAM, and BAM formatted reads
 - Tabular, tidy, output statistics so you can create your own graphs
 - A useful set of default graphics rivaling comparable QC packages
-- Counts *all* IPUAC ambiguous nucleotide codes (NMWSKRY) if present in sequences
+- Counts *all* IUPAC ambiguous nucleotide codes (NMWSKRYVHDB) if present in sequences
 - Downsamples input files to around 2,000,000 reads (user adjustable)
-- Allows a 5' and 3' (left and right) cycle limit for graphics generation
+- Allows a 5′ and 3′ (left and right) cycle limit for graphics generation
 - Tracks kmers and sequence duplication for the *entire* input file
-- Plot base call reference mismatches for aligned reads
+- Plots base call reference mismatches for aligned reads
 - Optional sequence duplication calculation using Bloom filters (beta)

 Requirements